domRiddle/ASF/Setting-up.md

 However, keep in mind that you're in charge of .NET Core runtime in this case.
 This means that if your .NET Core SDK (runtime) is unavailable, outdated or broken, ASF won't work.
 This is why we don't recommend this setup for casual users, since you now need to ensure that your .NET Core SDK (runtime) matches ASF requirements and can run ASF, as opposed to **us** ensuring that our .NET Core runtime bundled with ASF can do so.

-For generic package, you can follow entire OS-specific guide above, with small changes:
+For generic package, you can follow entire OS-specific guide above, with two small changes.
+In addition to installing .NET Core prerequisites, you also want to install .NET Core SDK, and instead of having OS-specific `ArchiSteamFarm(.exe)` executable file, you now have a generic `ArchiSteamFarm.dll` binary.
+Everything else is exactly the same.

+With extra steps:
 - Install **[.NET Core prerequisites](https://github.com/dotnet/core/blob/master/Documentation/prereqs.md)**.
 - Install **[.NET Core SDK](https://www.microsoft.com/net/download/core#/sdk)** (or at least runtime) appropriate for your OS.
 You most likely want to use an installer.
 Refer to **[runtime requirements](https://github.com/JustArchi/ArchiSteamFarm/wiki/Compatibility#runtime-requirements)** if you're not sure which version to install.
 - Download **[latest ASF release](https://github.com/JustArchi/ArchiSteamFarm/releases/latest)** in generic variant.